High Level Summary of Statistics Trend Last update: Thursday, November 16, 2017

 The annual daily average prison population has decreased in each of the last five years, falling by 8 per cent over this period, from 8,179 in 2011-12 to 7,552 in 2016-17.
 This decrease has been largest for remand prisoners which has fallen by 14 per cent, while there has been a more modest decrease of 6 per cent for the sentenced population.
 The prison population in 2016-17 is the lowest since 2007-08.

 Between 2011-12 and 2016-17, the young offender population has almost halved, with numbers for both remand and sentenced prisoners also dropping by this proportion.
 The average daily population decreased by 7 per cent to 7,185 for men, while the female population decreased by 22 per cent to 366.

-The latest set of prison population projections suggest that the daily prison population in Scotland will increase from an annual average of 8,300 in 2012-13 to 9,500 by 2020-21.
+The most recent set of prison population projections suggests that the daily prison population in Scotland will remain stable over the projection period.